 - Three-Time Class B All-State Volleyball Player (HM, 2007, 3rd, 2008, 2nd, 2009)

-Jordan Hooper earned All-America honors for the second straight season in 2012-13.
-A candidate for the Wade, Naismith and Wooden national player-of-the-year awards, Hooper earned AP honorable-mention All-America accolades and was a first-team All-Big Ten choice for the second time in 2013.
+Hooper earned All-America honors for the second straight season in 2012-13.
+A candidate for the Wade, Naismith and Wooden National Player-of-the-Year awards, Hooper earned honorable-mention All-America accolades from the WBCA and Associated Press, and was a first-team All-Big Ten pick for the second time.

 In 18 games against 2013 NCAA Tournament teams, Hooper produced 16 double-figure scoring efforts and six double-digit rebound marks.
-In back-to-back games against second-round NCAA Tournament teams Florida State (Dec.
+In back-to-back games against second-round NCAA teams Florida State (Dec.
 8) and South Florida (Dec.
 16), Hooper averaged 30.0 points and 13.0 rebounds.
-She erupted for a career-high 36 points on a season-high six threes against the Seminoles.
-She added 24 points and a season-best 14 boards along with a career-high three blocks in the win over the Bulls.
+She had a career-high 36 points on a season-high six threes against the Seminoles.
+She had 24 points and a season-best 14 boards along with a career-high three blocks vs. the Bulls.

 Hooper notched 12 20-point scoring efforts in 2012-13, including three in the final five games.
-She also had nine double-doubles to increase her career total to 26, which ranks third in Nebraska history behind only first-team All-Americans Kelsey Griffin (40) and Karen Jennings (36).
+She also had nine double-doubles to increase her career total to 26.

 Hooper earned honorable-mention All-America accolades from the AP after becoming the first sophomore in Nebraska history to reach the 1,000-career point plateau.
 She achieved the mark with 18 points in a career-low 16 minutes in the Huskers' first-round Big Ten Tournament win over Northwestern March 1 - her 60th career collegiate game.